abuelgasimsaadeldin/Yolov5-on-Nano/README.md

 ## Road Following

-Road Following in Jetbot is a regression task which teaches the Jetbot to detect a continuous target x and y which will enable the Jetbot to follow a specific path on a track.
+Road Following in Jetbot is a regression task which teaches the Jetbot to detect a continuous target x and y which will allow the Jetbot to follow a specific path on a track.

 ## Road Following + Collision Avoidance